iterative/dvc.org/content/docs/command-reference/remote/modify.md

 By default, DVC authenticates using an Azure
 [default credential](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential)
 (if any).
 This uses certain environment variables or other auth sources.
-Use the following parameters (listed in order or precedence) to customize the authentication method:
+The following parameters (listed in order of precedence) are used for
+authentication:

 1. `connection_string` is used for authentication if given (all others params are ignored).
 If `connection_string` is not set, the `account_name` must be